k-box/k-search-client-js/readme.md

 - `selector: String`: (default `[data-ksearch]`) Where in the page I should put the K-Search.
    If more elements matches on the page only the first one will be used
 - `display: String`: (default `overlay`) The display style:
-  + `overlay` the search box is visible and can expand on top of the other elements of the page when active
+  + `overlay` the search box is visible and results are inlined in a dialog below the search box
-  + `embed` the search box and the results are visible in a page area and cannot hide other elements already in the page
+  + `embed` the search box and the results are always visible in the specified page area
-- `collapsed: Boolean`: (default `false`) If the search form should be collapsed to use less space on the page
-- `expandable: Boolean`: (default `true`) If the search input should become bigger when user interacts with it and the search results.
-If the `collapsed` option is set to true the `expandable` option will always be active.
 - `language: String`: (default `en`) The language for user interface localization.
 Currently supported only `en`

 ### (2) via data attributes